bitwarden/desktop/README.md

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
+Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 Security audits and feedback are welcome.
 Please open an issue or email us privately if the report is sensitive in nature.